hunter2actual/DalamudMinesweeper/README.md

 ### Todos
 - Determine font scaling, button size etc and use when drawing UI
-- Find a way to disable window movement while clicking on game grid
 - [Stretch] Implement solver to reduce guessing
 - [Stretch] Skins